Benchmarks

 scripts/bench_aixi_vs_pyaixi.sh --pyaixi-root /path/to/pyaixi

-This path is useful when you want a direct comparison between the current infotheory MC-AIXI stack and the Python reference implementation without bringing in the full Guix-pinned multi-implementation harness.
+This script is useful when you want a direct comparison between the current infotheory MC-AIXI implementation and PyAIXI without bringing in the full Guix-pinned multi-implementation harness.

 Code references